-We use this term precisely as it is defined in section 2.3.1 of the NUG .
-It is a one-dimensional variable with the same name as its dimension [e.g., time(time)], and it is defined as a numeric data type with values that are ordered monotonically.
+We use this term precisely as it is defined in the NUG section on coordinate variables.
+It is a onedimensional variable with the same name as its dimension [e.g., time(time)], and it is defined as a numeric data type with values that are ordered monotonically.
 Missing values are not allowed in coordinate variables.